skellis46/slipbox/two women dancing.md

 >the printing press put the written word into the hands of ordinary people, rescuing the prayers, bypassing the priesthood, and delivering the opportunity for spiritual communion directly into the hands of the prayerful.
 We have come to take for granted that the internet enables an unparalleled diffusion of information, promising more knowledge for more people: a mighty democratizing force that exponentially realizes Gutenberg’s revolution in the lives of billions of individuals.
 But this grand achievement has blinded us to a different historical development, one that moves out of range and out of sight, designed to exclude, confuse, and obscure.
 In this hidden movement the competitive struggle over surveillance revenues reverts to the pre-Gutenberg order as the division of learning in society shades toward the pathological, captured by a narrow priesthood of privately employed computational specialists, their privately owned machines, and the economic interests for whose sake they learn.[@zuboff-2019-age n.pag.]

+-

+- could be something about infinite game; tech and production of screendance (regardless of output) is finite, their play is infinite.
+- or something about spirit (their spirit), that in those few minutes, overwhelmed the tech.
+Something became possible.
+Something was illuminated through technological affordances. the smartphone became a hearth: enframed, and [[borgmann, effort and focal things]]. (really?)
+- meaningful lives.
+This is the kind of screendance that really interests me.
+The point of making.
+The craft of making.
+It resists production.
+Yet the tension, the paradox, the ambivalence remains.
+It was always and inevitably heading somewhere. extend this outwards in time ...

-- [[Rushkoff – Present Shock#^1394a7]]: thinking here about those two women.
+[[Rushkoff – Present Shock#^1394a7]]: thinking here about those two women.
 And now I'm thinking by zooming out in time.
 Zooming way way out.
 Those women have grown up, lived their lives and are gone.
 I'm long gone.
 The park is likely still there; it's common land so not likely to have been developed.
 The parts of their phones are still here (list main things that last and how long).
 Fragments of something.
 Something special.
 But small.
 Stewart Brand's _The Clock of the Long Now_.

 >we live in a world with multiple timescales, all moving simultaneously but at different speeds.
 Brand calls it the order of civilization.
 Nature, or geological time, moves the slowest—like the skater in the middle of the pinwheel.
 This is the rate at which glaciers carve out canyons or species evolve gills and wings—over eons.
 On the next level is culture, such as that of the Chinese or the Jews—which lasts millennia.
 On the next concentric ring comes governance—the rather long-lasting systems of monarchies and republics.
 The next level is infrastructure—the roads and utilities those governments build and rebuild.
 Faster yet is commerce that occurs through that infrastructure.
 And finally the outermost ring is that of fashion—the ever-changing styles and whims that keep the wheels of commerce fed.[@rushkoff-2013-present Chapter 3 Overwinding: The Short Forever, n.pag.]